Writing Chinese characters

 The final example of a combined series of strokes is shu zhe zhe gou 竖折折钩.
 From the name you can guess it starts with a shu downward stroke followed by two sharp turns and a vertical hook.
 The ancient pictogram of a horse is brought to life with a few simple strokes in the character 马 mǎ.
 A heng zhe stroke is made first representing the head and mane of the horse.
 The shu zhe zhe gou stroke is then drawn completing the body down to the tail.
 Finally a single heng stroke for the legs but in the traditional form of this character (still used in Taiwan and elsewhere) the individual legs were drawn as four dots (馬).
 It is an ancient character which is widely used as a component in characters related to riding and travel.

 Finally let's bring this all together with a step by step example of building up a complete character with all its individual strokes.
 The character chosen is 永 yǒng meaning everlasting or perpetual.
 It has eight of the fundamental strokes, and so it is often used in calligraphy practice - 永字八法 yǒng zì bā fǎ the ‘Eight principles of yong ➚’.
-Students can spend weeks just writing this character.
+Students can spend weeks just perfecting the writing of this character.

 See also